TheTypoMaster/gray.net.au/posts/2015/03/12/6_months_in_a_leaky_boat.rst

 My medical team have been fighting to get Work Cover (actually, the insurer) to see reason but alas, it fell on deaf ears.
-Today, barely 6 months into a rehabillitation regime that generally takes at *least* twive that long, I was sent off to see one of their doctors for an (anything but independant) independant review.
+Today, barely 6 months into a rehabillitation regime that generally takes at *least* twice that long, I was sent off to see one of their doctors for an (anything but independant) independant review.
 I don't know what the outcome will be, but this doctor was rude, arrogant, obstinant, refused to look at *any* specialist reports and